monodot/knowledge-base/_articles/fedora.md

 - `oomctl` lets you observe the current state of `systemd-oomd`.
 - `systemctl mask systemd-oomd` will disable this service altogether.

+### Screen recordings and screen shares are too dark.

+- Recording a video capture of your entire screen, or sharing a screen using the native GNOME screen sharing feature, results in a very dark video.
+- I haven't figured out how to fix this yet.
+- But if you're recording a screen capture, use `ffmpeg` to apply post-processing to the video to make it more legible. e.g.:
+  - `ffplay -vf "curves=all='0/0 0.7/1 1/1'" video.mp4` - make things that were 70% bright -> 100% bright.
+  - `ffplay -vf eq=gamma=1.8:saturation=1 video.mp4` - adjust gamma and saturation
+- Then to render:
+  - `ffmpeg -i video.mp4 -vf "curves=all='0/0 0.7/1 1/1'" -c:a copy output.mp4`

 [searchprovider]: https://developer.gnome.org/SearchProvider/
 [nano]: https://fedoraproject.org/wiki/Changes/UseNanoByDefault